Electrochemical thermodynamics

 “Absolute potential” (Kanevskyi potential)

 Starting article of Efim Abramovich Kanevskyi: On the theory of electrode potential.
 1. The essence of the electrode potential and a problem of possibility to calculate the absolute potential // Zhurnal Fizicheskoi Khimii.
 1948.
 V. 22.
 P. 1397-1404.
 In respect to absolute potential, he also addressed ions hydration: Hydration energy of ions.
 I. Calculation of the absolute heats of ions hydration on the basis of experimental data // Zhurnal Fizicheskoi Khimii.
 1949.
 V. 23.
 P. 723-728.
-His later articles: Electrode potential and electrochemical potential of the electrone in metal // Zhurnal Fizicheskoi Khimii.
-1954.
-V. 28.
-P. 1228-1234; On the origin of electrode potential // Zhurnal Fizicheskoi Khimii.
-1954.
-V. 28.
-P. 1228-1234.
-All these articles and a long discussion presented below are only available in Russian.
+All these articles are only available in Russian.
+There were numerous discussions (also in Russian), which we present at Pleskov’s webpage, as he was the most active participant.

 (c) Galina Tsirlina, unless specified otherwise